verdaccio/website/website/blog/2019-07-08-verdaccio-410-release.md

      filter_file: /path/to/file
 ```

-The current API for plugin is
+The current API for the plugin is

 ```javascript
 interface IPluginStorageFilter<T> extends IPlugin<T> {